natalia-rs/Detection_of_polarised_point_sources_with_CNNs_a-comparison_analysis/README.md

 9. Compare the metrics for the different polarisation representations in TFM/models/All observables metrics
 10. In TFM/More plots you can obtain several useful visualisations, such as point source sky distribution, point source appearance or point source predictions for the 5th, 100th and 500th brightest point source

+There is an additional file called "Foreground.fits" that is not included in the code provided here because it is too heavy.
+It can be downloaded from the Planck Sky Model
 For any doubt, contact Natalia Rehak at rehaknatalia@gmail.com